sigp/lighthouse/book/src/api-vc-endpoints.md

 - `root_certificate_path`
 - `request_timeout_ms`

 ### Example Response Body

-*No data is included in the response.*
+*No data is included in the response body.*